lalithnag/stereoendoscopy/README.md

 ### 3D Visualisation

 Huzzah!
 If you made it till here, you've just got started :stuck_out_tongue:.
-So you've managed to get a disparity map, but most probably it is riddled with illumination blobs, speckle noise and false disparities that look super weird when seen in 3D.
+So we've managed to get a disparity map, but most probably it is riddled with illumination blobs, speckle noise and false disparities that look super weird when seen in 3D.
 Needless to say, this is a non-trivial problem and requires application of image processing techniques.
-I will not get into those in the scope of this project.
+I will not get into those within the scope of this project.

 ## Built With